ADHD and Overthinking: Why Your Brain Won't Switch Off (and What Actually Helps)

 - Emotional weight attaches to ideas disproportionately, making them harder to leave alone

-Research published in Neuropsychology Review (2013) by Willcutt et al. identified working memory and inhibition as core deficit areas in ADHD — precisely the systems that would, if functioning typically, allow a person to close a mental loop.
+A widely cited 2005 meta-analysis by Willcutt and colleagues, published in Biological Psychiatry, examined over 80 studies and found consistent deficits in working memory, inhibition and planning across people with ADHD — precisely the systems that would, if functioning typically, allow a person to close a mental loop.

 The Role of Rejection Sensitive Dysphoria

-One of the most underreported drivers of ADHD overthinking is rejection sensitive dysphoria (RSD).
-First named and researched by Dr. William Dodson, RSD refers to extreme emotional sensitivity — particularly to perceived failure, criticism, or social rejection — that is neurologically distinct from ordinary disappointment.
+One of the most underreported drivers of ADHD overthinking is rejection sensitive dysphoria (RSD) — an intense emotional reaction to perceived criticism, failure or rejection.
+First named and researched by Dr. William Dodson, RSD is neurologically distinct from ordinary disappointment.

 RSD does not require an actual rejection.
 The anticipation of potential rejection is enough to trigger a spiral.
 A message left on read, a sentence that came out wrong in a meeting, a pause in someone’s response — any of these can send the ADHD brain into an hours-long analysis loop.

 RSD is not a personality trait or anxiety disorder, though it often looks like both.
 It is a consequence of how the emotional regulation centres of the ADHD brain are wired.
-The amygdala response is faster and more intense, and the prefrontal cortex — which would normally apply the brakes — is less effective at doing so.
+The amygdala, the brain's early-warning system for threat, responds faster and more intensely, while the prefrontal cortex — the part that would normally apply the brakes — is less effective at doing so.

 Understanding this matters because the intervention for RSD is different from the intervention for generalised anxiety.
 Telling someone with RSD-driven overthinking to “challenge their cognitive distortions” is largely ineffective.
 The problem is not a distorted thought — it is a flooded emotional state that generates the thought.